Employee Rights No Fees Unless We Win

-On top of that, the computer professional must be involved with either the application of systems analysis techniques and procedures, including consulting with users, to determine hardware, software, or system functional specifications; the design, development, documentation, analysis, creation, testing, or modification of computer systems or programs, including prototypes, based on and related to user or system design specifications; or the documentation, testing, creation, or modification of computer programs related to the design of software or hardware for computer operating systems.Not All Workers Who Work Primarily on Computers Are Computer Professionals for Purposes of the Computer Professionals Exemption
+On top of that, the computer professional must be involved with either the application of systems analysis techniques and procedures or system functional specifications.
+This would include consulting with users to determine hardware, software, or system functional specifications; the design, development, documentation, analysis, creation, testing, or modification of computer systems or programs, based on and related to user or system design specifications; or the documentation, testing, creation, or modification of computer programs related to software or hardware design for computer operating systems.Not All Workers Who Work Primarily on Computers Are Computer Professionals for Purposes of the Computer Professionals Exemption

 Even if all of the above conditions are met for the exemption in the case of a particular employee, there are still a few exceptions to know.

 - The exemption does not apply if the computer professional is a trainee.
 California Labor Code section 515.5(b)(1).
 Once the trainee has finished her preparation and has joined the workforce as an independent professional, she may then fall within the exemption.

 - Individuals who only manufacture, assemble, or repair computers or computer parts are not to be confused with computer professionals for the purposes of this exemption.
 These individuals are not exempt because they do not work with software or systems, but, rather, they work with hardware.
 California Labor Code section 515.5(b)(3).